I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 How It Works

-Using API Gateway REST API's VPC Link integration, the REST API receives HTTP requests and relays them to an Internal ALB inside the VPC.
+Using the VPC Link integration of API Gateway REST API, HTTP requests are received by the REST API and relayed to the Internal ALB inside the VPC.
 Step Functions calls it via Optimized Integration (apigateway:invoke).
-By specifying AuthType: IAM_ROLE, IAM signatures using the execution role's credentials are automatically attached.
+By specifying AuthType: IAM_ROLE, IAM signing using the execution role's credentials is automatically applied.

-This uses the November 2025 update that allows direct ALB specification in REST API private integrations.
-VPC Link v2 (AWS::ApiGatewayV2::VpcLink) is now supported with REST APIs, enabling direct ALB integration without an NLB.
+This uses the update (November 2025) that made it possible to directly specify an ALB in private integrations for REST APIs.
+VPC Link v2 (AWS::ApiGatewayV2::VpcLink) is now supported for REST APIs as well, enabling direct integration with ALBs without NLB.

 Required IAM Permissions